Jmanicom/FractalGen/README.md

 Complete this series of calculations and coloring for every value c in the complex plane and you have the Mandelbrot set fractal!

 ### Julia Set
-The Julia Set is derived from the same equation as the Mandelbrot Set.
+The Julia Set is derived from the same equation as the Mandelbrot set.
 However, its rules are slightly different, and thus we get a different shape.

 $$ z_{n+1} = z^2_n + c$$